 3. Once the DDI has been approved, you’re good to go on taking payments.

 4. Giving notice to customers before taking payments is a must.
-If you don’t, you may be removed from the Direct Debit scheme.
+If you don’t, you are not compliant with Direct Debit Collection Rules and may be removed from the DD scheme.

 Each customer who wishes to pay via this service has to sign a Direct Debit Instruction, so you must first decide how you will collect the information.